Ely Pouget

 Elizabeth "Ely" Pouget (/ɛli ˈpuːʒeɪ/, born August 30, 1961) is an American actress and former model.

 After studying film at the University of Miami, Pouget's first role came in 1985 when she played Rosella Maestres on the television series Miami Vice.
-In 1987 she played Gina in the series The A-Team.
+In 1987, she played Gina in the series The A-Team.
 Her first film was The Wrong Guys (1988).
-She played Leslie Reins on TV in Friday the 13th: The Series and starred in the made for television movies Shannon's Deal and L.A.
+She played Leslie Reins on TV in Friday the 13th: The Series and starred in the made for television movie L.A.
 Takedown, directed by Michael Mann.
 She played Sarah Downs in Young Riders and Maggie Evans in Dark Shadows.